 I became depressed, anxious & fearful for the next several months.
 I felt like I was dying inside but I never reported it because I thought it was too late plus I didn’t want to relive that moment more than I already was.

 One night as I sat on my bed, I noticed a book on my dresser.
-It was a bible.
-Til this day, I don’t know even know how it got there.
-All I know was I memorized two chapters from the book of psalm (I wish I knew which ones they were).
+It was a Bible.
+Til this day, I don’t even know how it got there.
+All I know was I memorized two chapters from the book of Psalm (I wish I knew which ones they were).
 I’d kneel by my bed & would read it every morning/night for about 2 months straight.
 Those chapters gave me the strength I needed to move on with my life & I was able to forgive him in my heart for what he had done.
 I still hadn’t been saved though.
-But I knew that was all God’s work.
+But I knew that was all God’s doing.

 A few yrs later, I started hanging out with friends.
 Partying.
 Drinking.
 It happened gradually.
 This was after I had my son in 2008 (I was 23 when I gave birth to my son).
-I began sensing an emptiness inside but I didn’t really put too much thought into it I turned to everything else but God to fill that void.
+I began sensing an emptiness inside.
+I turned to everything else but God to fill that void.
 Towards the end of 2009, Edison & I broke up.
 We had been through so much.
 We both made very poor decisions & hurt each other a lot throughout our relationship.
 It’s true what they say, “Hurt people hurt people”.

 In June of 2010, he was sentenced to 5 years in jail.
 I took it much harder than I thought I would.
 No matter what happened between us, the bond we had was unlike any other & I was not going to turn my back on him.
 Many of our friends & family members found it hard to believe we were no longer together.
 I couldn’t blame them, we had been together since 2000 & they admired the love we had for one another despite our differences.
 Plus, I kept my relationship with my ex low-key so not many people knew I was dating someone.